Research and reports

 If you’re wondering where to start, we’ve got you covered.
-Market traders need to think about everything from suppliers to stock to the legalities – jump straight to our step-by-step guide for more.
+Market traders need to think about everything from suppliers to stock to the legalities – our step-by-step guide will help get you started.

 If you’ve got an idea for a product or want to get a feel for buying and selling goods, setting up a stall is a good option.
 Budding entrepreneurs can learn lots about business and what it takes to succeed while keeping start-up costs relatively low.

 What’s more, market trader was one of the fastest growing trades of 2021, so you’d be joining an exciting industry.

 Markets are vibrant places and a big part of British culture.
 You can work indoors and outdoors, rain or shine, with lots of people from your local community and sometimes further afield.
 No two days will be the same.

 And of course there are all the usual benefits of going self-employed – you can be your own boss, your hours will be flexible, and you can manage your own career progression.